 Performance outcomes Acceptable outcomes for drainage purposes to comply with the Building Code of Australia).
-Childcare centres and educational establishments PO19 Development involving a:1. childcare centre; or AO19.1 A noise barrier or earth mound is provided which is designed, sited and constructed: 2. educational establishment minimises noise intrusion from a busway in indoor education areas and indoor play areas. to meet the following external noise criteria at the building envelope: 1. ≤55 dB(A) L {eq} (1 hour) façade corrected (maximum hour during normal opening hours) in accordance with chapter 7 - Integrated noise barrier design of the Transport Noise Management Code of Practice - Volume 1 Road Traffic Noise, Department of Transport and Main Roads, 2013.
+Childcare centres and educational establishments PO19 Development involving a: 1. childcare centre: or AO19.1 A noise barrier or earth mound is provided which is designed, sited and constructed: PO19 Development involving a: AO19.1 A noise barrier or earth mound is provided which is designed, sited and constructed: to meet the following external noise criteria at the building envelope: 1. ≤55 dB(A) Leq (1 hour) façade corrected (maximum hour during normal opening hours) 2. in accordance with chapter 7 - Integrated noise barrier design of the Transport Noise Management Code of Practice - Volume 1 Road Traffic Noise, Department of Transport and Main Roads, 2013.
 Note: To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment report is provided, prepared in accordance with section 3.7 of the Interim Guide to Development in a Transport Environment: Busway, Department of Transport and Main Roads, 2017 If the building envelope is unknown, the deemed-to-comply setback distances for buildings stipulated by the local planning instrument or relevant building regulations should be used.
-OR all of the following acceptable outcomes apply: AO19.2 Buildings which include indoor education areas and indoor play areas are setback the maximum distance possible from a busway .
-AND AO19.3 Buildings are designed and oriented so that indoor education areas and indoor play areas are located furthest from the busway .
-AND AO19.4 Buildings are designed and constructed using materials which ensure indoor education areas and indoor play areas meet the following internal noise criteria: ≤35 dB(A) L{eq} (1 hour) (maximum hour during opening hours).
+OR all of the following acceptable outcomes apply: AO19.2 Buildings which include indoor education areas and indoor play areas are setback the maximum distance possible from a busway.
+AND AO19.3 Buildings are designed and oriented so that indoor education areas and indoor play areas are located furthest from the busway.
+AND AO19.4 Buildings are designed and constructed using materials which ensure indoor education areas and indoor play areas meet the following internal noise criteria: 1. ≤35 dB(A) Leq (1 hour) (maximum hour during opening hours).
 Note: Noise levels from a busway are to be measured in accordance with AS1055.1-1997 Acoustics - Description and measurement of environmental noise.